Jacobchar/catFeeder/README.md

 # catFeeder
-Generic code to put an old arduino to use
+Generic code to put an old arduino to use.
+Time to start doing projects